gamecubate/entity-extras-1/README.md

 # Entity Extras for ImpactJS #

 # Entities
 * waypoint: This entity calls the triggeredBy method of one or more targets when it and another entity of a specific collision type overlap at the almost-same position.
 * blocker: This entity stops the movement of all all triggering entities and releases them after a specified duration.

 # Installation
 * Just plop those entities you need into your lib/game/entities folder.
 Be careful to not overwrite existing files.
 * Use in WM at will.
-A test level is included with the pack, inside lib/game/level.
+A test level is included with the pack, inside ./lib/game/levels.
 * Read the source code headers to better understand usage and options.

 # Info
-* Created by Alexandre Rousseau for [gamecubate](http://www.gamecubate.com); use at will but at own risk.
+* Created by Alexandre Rousseau for [gamecubate](http://www.gamecubate.com)
+* Use at will but at own risk.
 * Sample project at http://www.gamecubate.com/playground/waypoints_and_blockers .
 * You can reach me by email (alexr at gamecubate dot com) or via the Impact forums (alexandre).